open-mmlab/mmaction2/docs/en/guide_to_framework.md

         return data_info
 ```

 Next, we will demonstrate how to use dataset and dataloader to index data.
+We will use the `Runner.build_dataloader` method to construct the dataloader.
+For more detailed information about dataloader, please refer to [MMEngine Tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/dataset.html#details-on-dataloader).

 ```python
 from mmaction.registry import DATASETS